Labour Against the Witchhunt: Officers and membership

+In May 2019, LAW was reported to have approaching 400 members.

-LAW's secretary is Stan Keable, who was expelled from the Labour Party, as were the vice-chair, Tony Greenstein and its chair, Jackie Walker.
-Peter Firmin has also been linked to the group.
+LAW's secretary was Stan Keable, who was expelled from the Labour Party, as were the vice-chair, Tony Greenstein and its chair, Jackie Walker.
+Peter Firmin was also linked to the group.
 Gerry Downing, with others, was excluded from LAW in January 2018 following comments he made about the role of Jews in society and other matters, which were described as antisemitic.

-In May 2019, LAW was reported to have approaching 400 members.

 Sponsors

-Sponsors of the group include Moshé Machover, Ken Loach, Noam Chomsky, Alexei Sayle and Ian Hodson, president of the Bakers Union.
+Sponsors of the group included Moshé Machover, Ken Loach, Noam Chomsky, Alexei Sayle and Ian Hodson, president of the Bakers Union.
 Michael Mansfield, who was a supporter, said he joined to defend legitimate criticism of Israel.
 However, he withdrew after being presented with messages posted on social media on behalf of the group.
 The group later said that the messages had been sent without their knowledge or approval.
 In April 2019, LAW announced that Ken Livingstone had become its honorary president.

 Activities

 In January 2018 LAW mounted a demonstration outside the Labour Party head office in protest against what they felt were politically motivated allegations of antisemitism.
 They also welcomed the appointment of Christine Shawcroft as chair of the Labour Party's Disputes Sub-Committee.

 In February 2018 the group backed Jennie Formby in her successful bid to become General Secretary of the Labour Party.

-In March 2018 they leafletted and mounted a counter demonstration against a demonstration outside Parliament organized by the Board of Deputies of British Jews and the Jewish Leadership Council against alleged antisemitism in the Labour Party.
+In March 2018 they leafleted and mounted a counter demonstration against a demonstration outside Parliament organised by the Board of Deputies of British Jews and the Jewish Leadership Council against alleged antisemitism in the Labour Party.

 In April 2018 they mounted a further demonstration, against the expulsion of Marc Wadsworth for his actions at the press conference for the report of the Chakrabarti Inquiry in antisemitism and racism in the Labour Party.
 They also mounted a crowdfunding campaign, raising £16,000 for his ultimately unsuccessful defence, calling his expulsion outrageous.
 Also in April, the group sent an open letter, with more than 2,500 signatures, to Labour leader Jeremy Corbyn, which blamed some allegations on a combination of supporters of Israel and Zionism with Labour right-wingers and a hostile media.

 In September 2018 they demonstrated against acceptance by the National Executive Committee of the full list of examples associated with the Working Definition of Antisemitism of the International Holocaust Remembrance Alliance.

-The organization organized a fringe meeting at the September 2018 Labour Party Conference, where references were made to McCarthyism and Orwell's book Nineteen Eighty-Four in relation to the situation within the party.
+The organisation organised a fringe meeting at the September 2018 Labour Party Conference, where references were made to McCarthyism and Orwell's book Nineteen Eighty-Four in relation to the situation within the party.
 At another fringe meeting, Greenstein told the audience that the motive behind the campaign against antisemitism was to attack the left and replace Corbyn as leader.
 The group handed out Palestinian flags to delegates for waving in the conference hall.
 In September and October 2018, the group called on Labour Party members not to cooperate with exercises by the Labour Party and the Jewish Labour Movement to obtain examples of antisemitic behaviour by members.